alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

 Union Membership
 ----------------

 For unionized workplaces:

-- Union dues to be deducted
+- Amount of union dues to be deducted
 - Employees signature authorization for deduction
 - Exemptions may apply, but dues equivalent still required